Brand24: Warsaw Stock Exchange

-In October 2019, Brand24 started monitoring TikTok, followed by gaming platform Twitch in November.
+In late 2019, Brand24 started monitoring TikTok, and the gaming platform Twitch.
 In January 2020, it started monitoring podcasts, and in May 2020, newsletters.
 By the end of 2020, the company had broken even.
 On May 11, 2021, Brand24 debuted on the main market of the Warsaw Stock Exchange.

-The company then launches tests of its Custom Reports analytical service, which creates reports based on data processed by its analytics department.
-These reports allow for the evaluation of marketing campaigns and comparison of effectiveness with market benchmarks and competitors.
+The company then launched tests of its Custom Reports analytical service, which created reports based on data processed by its analytics department.
+These reports allowed for the evaluation of marketing campaigns and comparison of effectiveness with market benchmarks and competitors.
 In 2021, the company launched the service as Insights24.

 In 2022, Brand24 launched a simplified version of its tool on the platform Semrush Marketplace.
-In March 2022, the tool began monitoring messenger channels on Telegram.
+In March 2022, the tool began monitoring messaging channels on Telegram.
 The company ended 2024 with consolidated revenue of PLN 35.3 million.

 Acquisition by Semrush

-In April 2024, controlling shares in Brand24 were acquired by Prowly.com, a company owned by Brand24's American business partner, marketing tool provider Semrush.
-Prowly.com became the majority shareholder of Brand24 in a transaction worth PLN 55 million.
+In April 2024, controlling shares in Brand24 were acquired by a media relations software provider Prowly, a Polish company owned by Brand24's American business partner, a marketing tool provider Semrush.
+Prowly became the majority shareholder of Brand24 in a transaction worth PLN 55 million.
 The acquired team remained in place.
 Brand24's capitalization on the WSE was increased to PLN 110 million.
-In March 2025, Prowly.com announced its intention to purchase the remaining shares for over PLN 26 million.
+In March 2025, Prowly announced its intention to purchase the remaining shares for over PLN 26 million.

 Since 2024, Brand24 has been building a tool Chatbeat, dedicated to measuring brand visibility in large language models, using data provided by Semrush.
-The companies jointly launched a virtual Brand Assistant that simplified and accelerated the analysis of data from selected brands and competitors, providing consumer knowledge, conclusions and recommendations for further actions of global brands.
-Sadowski declared that despite the use of artificial intelligence, no employee would lose their job.
+The two companies jointly launched a virtual Brand Assistant that simplified and accelerated the analysis of data from selected brands and competitors, providing consumer knowledge, conclusions and recommendations for further actions of global brands.

 As of October 2025, Brand24 monitored 100,000 brands, having collected 25 billion mentions to date.
-According to experts, the tool was revolutionizing companies' approach to online reputation management and stood out from other brand monitoring tools, especially in data-driven marketing.
+According to online advertising and marketing specialists, the tool was revolutionizing companies' approach to online reputation management and stood out from other brand monitoring tools, especially in data-driven marketing.
+In November 2025, Adobe Inc. announced its agreement to acquire Semrush for $1.9 billion.